Level – Previous Experience Required

-Making beautiful natural buildings affordable for charities, community groups, trusts and pubic organisations who put other people and the environment first.
+Build Camp exists to help make the most mind bogglingly beautiful natural buildings affordable for schools, charities, community groups, trusts, educational organisations & individuals who put other people and the environment first.

 Time for topping out!